vignesh-nagarajan-vn/Hustle/README.md

 # Side Hustle Matcher

-**Side Hustle Matcher** is a web application that helps users find the best side hustle opportunities based on their resume.
-By uploading their resume, users can get matched with relevant job descriptions using NLP techniques like cosine similarity.
+**HUSTLE** is a flask web application that helps users find the best side hustle opportunities based on their resume.
+By uploading their resume, users can get matched with a relevant, specific side hustle and recieve a job on a freelancing site, like Fiverr or Upwork, that they can started on immediately.

 ## Features

-- **Resume Upload:** Upload your resume in PDF or DOCX format.
+- **Resume Upload:** Upload your resume in PDF, DOCX or txt format and recieve a personalized side hustle
+- **Side Hustle Database:** Browse and filter through a vast databse of detailed side hustle
-- **Job Matching:** Automatically find side hustles that best match your resume using cosine similarity.
+- **Job Matching:** Recieve a job that you can get started on immediately based on the skills and experiences mentioned in your resume
-- **Cosine Similarity Algorithm:** The application uses NLP to compare resumes with job descriptions, finding the best match based on the context and terminology.

 ## How to Run the Project

 ### Prerequisites
 - Python 3.x
 - Virtual Environment (venv)
+- VSCode

 ### Installation Steps
 1. Clone the repository: